HD 154088

-HD 154088 is a seventh magnitude metal-rich K-type main sequence star that lies approximately 58 light-years away in the constellation of Ophiuchus.
+HD 154088 is a seventh magnitude metal-rich K-type subgiant that lies 59.6 light-years away in the constellation of Ophiuchus.
 The star is orbited by a hot Super-Earth.

 Properties

 HD 154088 is a modestly bright star that lies at the bottom of Ophiuchus, near to the border with Scorpius and near to the plane of the Milky Way.
 The star was recognised as a high proper motion star during the last century, and early Earth-based parallax measurements such as that of the Gliese Catalogue of Nearby Stars indicated a distance of about 50 light-years.